rtitz/aws-s3-backup/README.md

  * You could for example verify you can successfully extract the archives or rebuild them if splitted
  * Technically there is no need to disable the CleanupTmpStorage since this data is stored in your S3 bucket

+### TrimBeginningOfPathInS3 variable
+  * Default value (also if unset!) is: "" (empty)
+  * If your content path is for example: "/home/rtitz/tmp/pico/" and TrimBeginningOfPathInS3 is for example: "/home/rtitz/" then "/home/rtitz/" will be removed (trimmed) from the S3 path.
+(Result in S3 will be: s3://my-s3-backup-bucket/backup/tmp/pico.tar.gz)

 ## Authentication via environment variables (instead of AWS CLI)
   * Do not specify the parameter -profile